Overview of Sojitz Human Rights Initiatives

 Dialogue with Sojitz Group Companies

 In an effort to raise awareness of Sojitz Group policies and of relevant issues facing Sojitz Group, Sojitz President and CEO Masayoshi Fujimoto wrote a letter to all Group company presidents emphasizing the importance of consideration for human rights and requesting their compliance with Sojitz Group policies.
-All Sojitz Group company presidents endorsed the letter, pledging to uphold Sojitz Group policies.
+All Sojitz Group company presidents endorsed the letter, pledging to uphold Sojitz Group policies in June 2021.
 Sojitz has positioned FY2021 as a year of dialogue, and held dialogues with all Group companies through interviews and seminars.

 Interviews with 28 Group companies in high-risk business areas

-In FY2020, Sojitz selected a sample of 28 companies that were found to fall within high-risk business areas based on case studies of past environmental and human rights risks provided by UK NGO Business and Human Rights Resource Centre.
-The executive officers responsible for the 28 Group companies held one-on-one meetings with each company’s president, discussing human rights risk-related trends and incidents.
+In FY2020, Sojitz selected a sample of 28 Group companies that were found to fall within high-risk business areas based on case studies of past environmental and human rights risks provided by UK NGO Business and Human Rights Resource Centre.
+The members of management responsible for the 28 Group companies held one-on-one meetings with each company’s president, discussing human rights risk-related trends and incidents.
 The Sojitz executives used each meeting as an opportunity to share knowledge on the relevant risks found in each business area.

-Sojitz held seminar-style dialogues with the president or executive officer responsible at Group companies that do not fall within high-risk business areas.
+Sojitz held seminar-style dialogues with management responsible at Group companies that do not fall within high-risk business areas.
 The seminars were an opportunity for Group company leaders to review Sojitz Group’s policies, share information regarding risk-related trends and incidents, and raise awareness throughout Sojitz Group.

 In order to foster understanding of sustainability within Sojitz Group, we regularly conduct e-learning on changes in social trends related to sustainability and the response to environmental and human rights issues required of companies today.
 Around 5,000 Sojitz Group members* worldwide take these e-learnings each time they are made available.